ykfre/BsodSurvivor/README.md

 # Limitations And Known Issues

 - There is for now only a support for one driver, that's means you can't use any feature of this project for debugging multiple drivers, only for one of them it will work (you will need to decide which one in the config.json file of the Windbg Plugin)
-- You won't be able to debug multiple vms nor using multiple instances of the windbg plugin.
+- You won't be able to debug multiple vms nor using multiple instances of the Windbg plugin.
 - The vm must be stopped before you run any feature, and you must be sure the operation of the feature ended before you continue your run  (There will be an informative log).
 - Some Antiviruses may for some reason block some operations of your local Windbg -please add Windbg and the plugin to the white list of those antiviruses if some blocking window appears.